dwerner/sg-engine/README.md

 TODO:
 - Implement OpenGL renderer so this can run on any machine supporting OpenGL
 - Renderer specific, but lots of work needs to be done here, probably dependent on `mod_asset_loader` and expansion of access traits
+- Software renderer

 ### `mod_simulation`